RobertHerhold/BLWarps/README.md

 * y - the y coordinate of the warp (stored as a double)
 * z - the z coordinate of the warp (stored as a double)

+Note: If an attempt to save warps with any storage method fails, the plugin will revert to a flat file to store the warps.

 ###Flat File Storage
 For flat file storage, warps are stored as JSON (serialized using [Jackson](http://wiki.fasterxml.com/JacksonHome)) in the `config/SpongeWarps/warps.json` file.
 A sample `warps.json` file would be similar to the following: